 Ideally, the ratio of coolant to anti-freeze should be 50/50 (unless you live somewhere with long periods below 0°).
 If you’ve been topping up with water and don’t know how much anti-freeze is in there, you can ask a garage to check the strength and you can then top-up accordingly.

 4. Review oil levels

 It’s always recommended to check your oil levels, but to help prevent a breakdown during the winter months now is a good time to double check.
-Your car’s manual should set out how you check this.
-If you have your car serviced, this should be part of their checks but if not your local garage should be able to take a look for you.
+Your vehicle’s manual should set out how you check this.
+If you’re due a service, this should be part of their checks but if not your local garage should be able to take a look for you.